Pat Swilling: Personal life

 On April 30, 2009, Swilling was elected to the College Football Hall of Fame.
 He is currently a real estate developer in New Orleans.
-His son, Pat Swilling, Jr. signed to play basketball at the University of Tulsa on May 24, 2012.
+His son, Pat Swilling Jr. signed to play basketball at the University of Tulsa on May 24, 2012.
 Two of his sons, Bruce Jordan-Swilling and Tre Swilling, play on the Georgia Tech football team.
 As of the 2020–2021 season, Bruce is a senior linebacker and Tre is a redshirt junior defensive back.

+Swilling's son, Tre Swilling is a professional cornerback.